 Chicago moving companies are meeting the demands of renters while keeping an open ear to customer feedback.
 They should anticipate many questions around the procedures for moving during a pandemic.
 When faced with these questions, moving companies are wise to adopt safety protocols that they can freely circulate among employees.
 Companies looking for guidance on how to safely operate during the COVID-19 outbreak should refer to the Chicago Department of Public Health.

 How Are Moving Companies in Chicago Staying Safe While Relocating People During the Pandemic?

-New City Moving, a Chicago-based moving services provider, has asked most office staff to work from home while providing moving crews with masks, disinfectant spray and hand sanitizer.
-Movers are asking if they’re able to wash hands as they enter homes.
+Many Chicago-based moving companies have asked office staff to work from home while providing moving crews with masks, disinfectant spray and hand sanitizer.
+Movers may even ask to wash hands as they enter homes.
 It’s all part of the process of making the move go as painlessly as possible -- a challenging feat in these times, no doubt.

 Let’s face it: Moving usually isn’t the most anticipated part of finding a new apartment for renters.
 But organizational and logistical gurus shine during a move!
 Some renters are downright pros when it comes to moving apartments.
 In even the best circumstances, moving is tough and now moving companies are figuring out the best way to respond to the current conditions with everyone’s safety in mind.